 My primary interest is in surgical outcomes research utilizing clinical trials and quality of life assessments of surgical treatments.
-A current NIHfunded project involves a multi-institutional, phase II study of video-endoscopic assisted retroperitoneal debridement (VARD) for infected peripancreatic fluid collections following necrotizing pancreatitis.
+A current NIH-funded project involves a multi-institutional, phase II study of video-endoscopic assisted retroperitoneal debridement (VARD) for infected peripancreatic fluid collections following necrotizing pancreatitis.
 Open surgical necrosectomy for infected pancreatic fluid collections is highly effective, but is associated with significant morbidity primarily related to the large abdominal incision.
 Percutaneous catheter techniques are much less morbid, but require long treatment times and intensive drain manipulations to produce moderate success.
-Effectiveness is limited because the large amount of necrotic tissue debris cannot be easily drained via small diameter percutaneous catheters.
+Effectiveness is limited because the large amount of necrotic tissue debris cannot be easily drained via small diameter The total number of patients in a service may not have increased, but each bed is more likely to be occupied by a critically ill patient, so the daily pace of residents is faster and more intense.

+percutaneous catheters.
 All patients who fail percutaneous techniques crossover to open surgical necrosectomy as the definitive treatment.

-Preliminary data suggest that videoscopic-assisted retroperitoneal debridement (VARD) is a promising new method that combines the benefits of open surgical necrosectomy and percutaneous catheter drainage while avoiding problems associated with each.
+Preliminary data suggest that VARD is a promising new method that combines the benefits of open surgical necrosectomy and percutaneous catheter drainage while avoiding problems associated with each.
 It is anticipated that this new, minimally invasive technique will be associated with decreased patient morbidity, length of hospital stay and associated health care costs compared to open necrosectomy.
-The hypothesis is: In patients with infected pancreatic fluid collections following acute pancreatitis, VARD is a safe and efficacious procedure for draining infected pancreatic fluid collections, avoiding the need for crossover to open surgical necrosectomy.
+The hypothesis is: For in patients with infected pancreatic fluid collections following acute pancreatitis, VARD is a safe and efficacious procedure for draining infected pancreatic fluid collections, avoiding the need for crossover to open surgical necrosectomy.